barnett617/shell-path-manager/README.md

 ### Uninstalling

 It's just to remove of the ~/.spm folder, that's all the things spm works with.
+Then it will remove the spm binary from your PATH.

 ## File Structure